vincejstraub/article-ai-gov-framework/index.md

 <sub> **Figure 1.** Concepts frequently used to study AI-based systems in government.
 A concept map connects operational, epistemic, and normative domain (first level nodes) core concepts (second level nodes) and related terms (third level nodes).
 See Table 1 for a definition of each concept.
 Size of nodes and weight of arcs are for illustrative purposes and encode no extra information. <sub>

 ## New concepts
 Based on our mapping of the AI in government field, we contend that a new conceptual framework is needed to integrate the diverse conceptual strands that currently permeate scholarship.
-Here we try to so in the following way: we first propose three new, multi-faceted concepts for studying AI-GOV, before using these to construct a novel conceptual 'typology' of AI-GOV, a method to classify observations in terms of their conceptual attributes.
+Here, we try to do so in the following way: we first propose three new, multi-faceted concepts for studying AI-GOV, before using these to construct a novel conceptual 'typology' of AI-GOV, a method to classify observations in terms of their conceptual attributes.
 We label the new concepts we introduce **operational fitness**, **epistemic completeness**, and **normative salience**, defined below in Table 2.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <sub> **Table 2.** Proposed dimensions to analyse and classify AI systems in government <sub>